tamton23/primekg-vn-icd10-omop/README.md

-# PRIME-KG VN: Clinical Knowledge Graph (ICD-10)
+# PRIME-KG VN: Clinical Knowledge Graph (ICD-10 & OMOP CDM)

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)
 [![Data: Clinical](https://img.shields.io/badge/Data-Clinical_Medicine-red.svg)]()

 ## 📝 Introduction
 PRIME-KG VN (Scientific Edition) is an advanced, automated framework designed to construct a large-scale clinical knowledge graph tailored for the Vietnamese healthcare ecosystem.
-By integrating the localized ICD-10 disease classification matrix with standard international clinical vocabularies, this platform establishes an evidence-traceable, high-density relational network.
+By integrating the localized ICD-10 disease classification matrix with standard international clinical vocabularies, this platform establishes a **fully evidence-traceable, high-density relational network**.
+Crucially, to ensure absolute data provenance and strict verifiability, **every single data point, entity, and relationship inserted into the graph is strictly coupled with an immutable reference link (source URL) pointing directly to the original underlying content.**

 Nine types of clinical entities are mapped into a unified semantic schema conceptually aligned with the target domains of the OMOP Common Data Model (OMOP CDM), establishing an interoperable cross-referencing system optimized for cross-database health analytics rather than direct physical database alteration.

 Using the **ICD-10** coding system from the Vietnamese Ministry of Health as its backbone, this project creates a structured network linking diseases with tens of thousands of other medical entities (Symptoms, Drugs, Complications, etc.).
-Data is aggregated and automatically cleaned from official domestic and international sources, providing a foundational infrastructure for clinical decision support systems, semantic medical search engines, and observational health data networks.
+Data is aggregated and automatically cleaned from official domestic and international sources, providing a foundational infrastructure for clinical decision support systems, semantic medical search engines, and observational health data networks with **zero-hallucination verification**.

 ---